electricimp/imp-central-impt/README.md

 By default, the commands which delete impCentral entities (like Product, Device Group, Deployment) have the same limitations like the corresponding impCentral API functionality.
 For example, a Product deletion fails if the Product has Device Groups; a build (Deployment) fails if the Deployment has the *"flagged"* attribute set to *true*.
 If you specify the `--force` option (`-f` option alias) of the delete command, the tool implicitly update or delete all other required entities in order to delete the target entity.
 For example, the tool deletes all Device Groups of the Product in order to delete the Product; the tool updates the *"flagged"* attribute of the Deployment in order to delete the Deployment.

 Also by default, every delete command asks a confirmation of the operation from user.
 Before that the command lists all the entities which are going to be deleted or updated.
-If you specify the `--confirmed` option, the operation is executed without asking additional confirmation from user.
+If you specify the `--confirmed` option (`-q` option alias), the operation is executed without asking additional confirmation from user.

 *Example*
 *A failed delete command execution:*